 A few dry creek beds later we arrived at this sign.
 According to Halfmile's maps, a military plane crashed here in 2009 and they decided to post a sign, as opposed to locating and clearing the unexploded shells.
 Tread lightly.

 After paying for our site we set up camp and had another night of dinner in the tent followed by the exhausted collapse.

-We woke up at about 5:30 am and had coffee in the tent.
+The next morning, we woke up at about 5:30am and had coffee in the tent.
 We considered that since we thought the twelve miles of yesterday were going to be easy and instead were hard, that today was going to be equally difficult.
 We opted to get an early start and minimize the time we would be hiking in the heat.

 It wasn't long before the vegetation started to change from desert to oaks and a smattering of pines.

 Only about 4 miles left to go we took a break and finished off our food.
 This was a super easy hike!
 What a surprise considering it was the most elevation gain.

 We crossed Long Canyon Creek which was flowing well and climbed back into the manzanita.
 Josh and I were happily chatting when suddenly he stopped mid-sentence and turned around with wide eyes.
 I stopped hiking, concerned, and asked him what was wrong...